Ada-Developers-Academy/ada-build/lessons/ada-languages/README.md

 ## Overview
 Throughout this section of the Jumpstart program, you will learn a number of different topics about the Ruby programming language.
 In this lesson, we will discuss the different languages that can be used along with Ruby and how those all play together in your journey in learning to program.
 In a discussion about programming languages, a preliminary question that one might ask is, why are there so many programming languages?
 Some languages are better at certain things than others.

+Programming languages exists so that humans can give instructions to computers.
+All computer programming exists so that humans may interact, on some level, with other humans.
+Fundamentally, programming is about communication.
+Programming languages are similar to human spoken languages.
+They have dialects, grammars, coloquialisms, idioms, and parts of speech.

 ## Classification
 There are two main ways we can classify programming languages, by level and by compiled or interpreted.